microsoft/fluentui/docs/react-v9/contributing/dev-env.md

 If you do not wish to contribute changes, for `@fluentui/react` version 8 please follow the instructions on the [`@fluentui/react` README](https://github.com/microsoft/fluentui/blob/master/packages/react/README.md#building-the-repo) page for how to clone and build the main repo.
 Else, keep reading.

 Run `yarn`.
-This may take a while initially, especially on vanilla Windows systems.
+This may take a while initially.

 Run `yarn start` and select your start up project.